 <td style="background:url(img-x2.jpg) center/cover;background-image:url(img-x2.jpg);background-size:100%;background-size:cover;">

-So keep in mind that not every campaign needs retina images.
+And, not every campaign needs retina images.
 If you’re using a lot of images in your campaign, or images that are really large, using standard, non-retina images may help provide a better user experience since the images will be quick to download and display in your campaign.

 If you do need to use retina images, there are two techniques to help avoid bloated file sizes.